Idris Elba doesn’t want to play James Bond: A timeline

-Yes, it’s been nine long years since the first recorded suggestion that Elba should play 007.
+Yes, it’s been thirteen long years since the first recorded suggestion that Elba should play 007.
 Bizarrely, it can be tracked back to an obscure website poll, which asked users to suggest the best contenders for a black James Bond.
 The winner was ‘Bonkers’ rapper Dizzee Rascal, which incensed The Guardian so much they wrote an article suggesting that (amongst others) Elba should do it.

 Which means this has been going on for almost a decade.
 Here’s how Big ‘Dris has been reacting to this same old question, right up until the most recent example.